dhonysilva/maaite/README.md

 A proof of concept of an Embedded analytics platform for building dashboards utilizing the Elixir, Phoenix, LiveView and Livebook technologies.

-## Disclaimer

-This is an ongoing projet.
+*Disclaimer*: This is an ongoing projet.
 I am creating this document to keep track of the development process and to share the knowledge with the community.
 All the informations here are subject to change.

 ## References